What are your rates?

-I accept GBP (£), CHF (Fr), QAR (QR), AED, and EUR (€).
-The only payment methods that I accept are bank transfer and PayPal.
+I accept GBP (£), CHF (Fr) and EUR (€).
+The only payment method that I accept is bank transfer.

 Without an intermediary, it's much easier for me to understand and fulfil your requirements.
 Moreover, I'll always be there once the project is complete to answer your questions or go through things with you should you want something amended, revised or clarified.

 Which file format do you deliver subtitles in?